 Bernard J. Tyson, born January 20, 1959, assumed the role of CEO of Kaiser Foundation Health Plan, Inc. and Hospitals — known as Kaiser Permanente — in 2013, and was named chairman of the board of directors in 2014.

-Tyson assumed the role of chairman in January 2014 and has served as CEO since 2013.
-His career at Kaiser Permanente has spanned more than 34 years, and he successfully has managed all major aspects of the organization during this time, serving in roles from hospital administrator to division president to president and chief operating officer of the Oakland, California-based national health care organization.
+Tyson’s career at Kaiser Permanente spanned more than 30 years, and he had successfully managed all major aspects of the organization during that time, serving in roles from hospital administrator and division president to chief operating officer.

-Tyson serves on the boards of directors of the American Heart Association and Salesforce.
-He is chair of America’s Health Insurance Plans and chairman of the International Federation of Health Plans, and is a steward of the World Economic Forum’s Global Challenge on the Future of Health and Healthcare.
-Tyson is chair of the Bay Area Council, a business-led public policy organization advocating for a strong economy and better quality of life for Bay Area residents.
-He is a member of The Business Council.
+Tyson served on the boards of directors for the American Heart Association and Salesforce.
+He was a member of the American Academy of Arts and Sciences, served as Deputy Chairman of the Americas of the International Federation of Health Plans, was the former chair of American Health Insurance Plans and a steward of the World Economic Forum’s Global Challenge on the Future of Health and Healthcare.
+Tyson was also member of the Business Council and Bay Area Council, a business-led public policy organization advocating for a strong economy and better quality of life for Bay Area residents.

 A San Francisco Bay Area native, Tyson earned a Master of Business Administration in Health Service Administration and a bachelor’s degree in Health Service Management from Golden Gate University in San Francisco.
 He earned a leadership certificate from Harvard University.

 Bernard is survived by his wife, Denise Bradley-Tyson, and three sons; Bernard J. Tyson Jr., Alexander and Charles.